mnneeltakemail2/testNeel3/neel-client/transfers-and-gateways/zcash-transfers.md

 ## How to send Zcash

-Open your Waves wallet
+Open your Neel wallet
 In the Zcash section, click on the **Send** button.

 ![](/_assets/zcash_transfers_01.png)

 The following pop-up will appear.
 Paste the Zcash address you want to send to as well as the amount of Zcash.
-Please note that the gateway charges **0.01 ZEC** for the gateway fee as well as **0.001 Waves** for the network fee.
+Please note that the gateway charges **0.01 ZEC** for the gateway fee as well as **0.001 Neel** for the network fee.
 **Before proceeding please carefully read the conditions**.

 After you have filled the form, click on the **Continue** button.